Facebook bans non-Irish abortion poll ads

 Reports in The Times newspaper's Ireland edition had also highlighted the problem.

-Facebook said that its ban on foreign ads would be effective from 8 May.
-The company will rely on reports from campaign groups that identify such ads.
+Facebook said that its ban on ads not from the Republic would be effective from 8 May.
+The company will rely partly on reports from campaign groups that identify such ads.

-It added that such a policy would also apply to future elections in the Republic of Ireland.
+It added that such a policy would also apply to future elections in the country.

 Ads uploaded to Facebook by organisations based in the country could still be funded by foreign sources, however.